Qerdandi/Projects/KPI Uptime MTTR MTBF/README.md

 3. **KPIs Calculation**: Calculate the duration of each fault (primary causes) and derive the essential Key Performance Indicators (KPIs).
 4. **Reporting**: Present results in CLI tables or .csv files for integration into Excel.

 ## IV.
-Fault Categorization
+Fault Filtering

 All faults occurring before the end of the fault under consideration are assigned the status "KILL", i.e. they will be eliminated.
 In fact, between the first fault studied and the last, there was no period of good operation, so this counts as a single stoppage, i.e. a fault.
 We then consider the next fault, and so on until we've dealt with all the faults one by one.

 Let's continue with fault filtering.
 If a fault has been marked "KILL", it is considered a "SUB CAUSE".
 Otherwise, it is considered a "FIRST CAUSE" if and only if the following fault is a "SUB CAUSE".
 Otherwise, it will be assigned the status "INDEPENDENT CAUSE".

-In a third column, the "FIRST CAUSE" and "INDEPENDENT CAUSE" are carried forward, and only the last "SUB CAUSE" in a series of "SUB CAUSES" is carried forward and marked "LAST CAUSE".
+Then, the "FIRST CAUSE" and "INDEPENDENT CAUSE" are carried forward, and only the last "SUB CAUSE" in a series of "SUB CAUSES" is carried forward and marked "LAST CAUSE".
 Inevitably, therefore, there will be empty boxes.

 ## V. Duration Calculation